Donald Trump Silver Rounds

 FindBullionPrices.com

-PAMP Suisse has made it easy to verify the authenticity of their products with the Veriscan app that is available for the App Store for iPhones and iPads.
+PAMP Suisse has made it easy to verify the authenticity of its products with the Veriscan app, which can be downloaded on the App Store for iPhones and iPads.

 PAMP Suisse Veriscan Instant Authentication Mobile App

-The PAMP Suisse Veriscan Mobile Application can be used to authenticate gold, silver and platinum bars that are issued by PAMP Suisse, along with bullion coins and bars that are issued by a handful of other established mints that include the Royal Australian Mint, Bank of China, Lombard Bank Malta and UBS.
+The PAMP Suisse Veriscan Mobile Application can authenticate gold, silver, and platinum bars issued by PAMP Suisse, along with bullion coins and bars issued by a handful of other established mints, including the Royal Australian Mint, Bank of China, Lombard Bank Malta, and UBS.

-Larger silver bars and gold bars can be scanned from any of the six sides of the bar.
+You can scan larger silver bars and gold bars from any of the six sides of the bar.

-All PAMP Suisse Veriscan enabled products are issued with a unique QR code, when scanned with the app, allows the lookup of the specific bar’s topographic features that were scanned during the manufacturing process.
+All PAMP Suisse Veriscan-enabled products are issued with a unique QR code that, when scanned with the app, allows the lookup of the specific bar’s topographic features that were scanned during the manufacturing process.

-After scanning, the Veriscan app will open a corresponding page that contains all of the details of the bar, including its weight, purity, mint mark, and serial number.
+After scanning, the Veriscan app will open a corresponding page that contains the bar’s details, including its weight, purity, mint mark, and serial number.

-This allows you to compare this information from the mint with the information from the packaging of your PAMP Suisse product.
+This allows you to compare the information from the mint with the information from the packaging of your PAMP Suisse product.
 If they match, you have a genuine PAMP Suisse product.
 Having the application verify PAMP Suisse products allows greater confidence in the authenticity of your gold bar.
-If they do not match, verify that the you’ve followed the provided instruction to determine if your product is counterfeit.
+If they do not match, verify that you’ve followed the provided instructions to determine if your product is counterfeit.

-Instruction for scanning larger size PAMP Suisse Silver Bars and Gold Bars are available in the application’s menu.
-When scanning larger size bars, the Veriscan application provides options to choose which sides of the product will be scanned.
+Instruction for scanning larger-size PAMP Suisse Silver and Gold Bars is available in the application’s menu.
+When scanning larger-size bars, the Veriscan application provides options to choose which sides of the product will be scanned.
 Authenticating larger PAMP gold and silver bars is easy with the enhanced authentication option, which can scan any of the six sides of a gold, silver, or platinum bar.

 The PAMP Suisse Veriscan App can be downloaded from the Apple App Store directly to your iPhone or iPad for easy verification and authentication at home.